The Best Way To Learn AWS Is To Start Using It

 I focused on my problem and then learned the services as I was leveraging them for a solution.

 This is one approach to learning AWS.
 Not everyone has the same learning style.
 But I hope there are pieces from this post that are valuable in helping others get started.
-I started writing a short book focused on this method of learning AWS, here.
+I create a course focused on this method of learning AWS, here.

 I enjoy talking about everything AWS and development related.
 If you have any feedback for me or want to talk about other ideas please leave a comment.